mrisher/smtp-sts/mta-sts.md

 upgrade opportunistic, unauthenticated encryption into required, authenticated encryption.
 DANE requires DNSSEC [@!RFC4033] for authentication; the mechanism described here instead relies on certificate authorities (CAs) and does not require DNSSEC.

-## Differences from DANE

-The primary difference between the mechanism described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP MTA-STS relies on the certificate authority (CA) system to avoid interception.
-(For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.)
+For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.

 In addition, SMTP MTA-STS provides an optional report-only mode, enabling soft deployments to detect policy failures.